tejHacks/tejHacks/README.md

 - Advanced Laravel features.
 - Exploring JavaScript frameworks like React.
 - Building apps in Flutter
+- How to tinker the more with Linux distros(as many as possible too),I don't use Arch btw 🤝
+- Building Linux scripts for automation and scripts for Penetration testing

 💬 **Ask me about:**
 - Backend development with PHP and Laravel.